jjinnspecs/task-manager/README.md

 📝 Task Manager App (MERN Stack)
-A simple and efficient Task Manager web application built using the MERN stack.
+A Task Manager web application built using the MERN stack.
 Users can add, update, delete, and mark tasks as completed, with automatic handling of overdue tasks.

 🚀 Features
 - Add new tasks with title, description, and due date